-115.267 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A LVCCC Policy 2019-6 Protection from Retaliation Logs Statement of Fact 115.267 (a): GEO has as policy to protect residents who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations from retaliation by other residents or staff.
+115.267 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The following polices, directives and documentation was reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A STTC Policy 0803-1 Protection from Retaliation Logs Statement of Fact 115.267 (a): GEO has as policy to protect residents who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations from retaliation by other residents or staff.
 The policy provides procedures to protect individual in GEO facilities.
 The PREA compliance manager has been appointed with the responsibility to carry out these procedures.
 1152.267 (b): The GEO procedure states the agency has multiple protection measures, such as housing changes or transfers for residents, victims or abusers, removal of alleged staff or resident abusers from contact with victims and emotional support services for residents or staff that fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations.
 If any other individual who cooperates with an investigation expresses a fear of retaliation, appropriate measures to protect that individual against retaliation are put in place.
 115.267 (c): Residents who allege sexual abuse will be monitored by the PREA Compliance Manager who will meet weekly with the alleged victim beginning the week following the incident and continue monitoring for at least 90 days or longer if there is a continuing need.
 The Human Resource Manager will monitor conduct and treatment of employees who reported staff misconduct or employee witness who cooperate with these investigations every 30 days for 90 days.
 Retaliation monitoring of residents is documented on the Protection from Retaliation Log.
-There was a blank log reviewed by the auditor.
+There were 2 monitoring logs reviewed by the auditor.
 115.267 (d): GEO procedure also requires Monitoring of residents includes periodic status checks.
-The PREA compliance manager was interviewed and indicated he would review the monitoring logs on the data base on an ongoing basis and randomly will see the resident during tour to check on his/her status.
+The PREA compliance manager was interviewed and indicated she would review the monitoring logs on the data base on an ongoing basis and randomly will see the resident during tour to check on his/her status.
 115.267 (e): Retaliation monitoring may be terminated if it is determined that the allegation was unfounded.
-The Retaliation monitor indicated while the official monitoring would officially end, he would continue to check on the resident for retaliation for making a report.
-In interview with the PREA Compliance Manager and the Human Resource Manager and information provided on the Preaudit Questionnaire, in the past 12 months there were no incidents of retaliation that occurred.
+The Retaliation monitor indicated while the official monitoring would officially end, she would continue to check on the resident for retaliation for making a report.
+In interview with the PREA Compliance Manager and the Human Resource Manager and information provided on the Pre-Audit Questionnaire, in the past 12 months there were no incidents of retaliation that occurred.

-Compliance was determined by review of the monitoring logs, agency policy and procedures, and interviews with the
+Compliance was determined by review of the monitoring logs, agency policy and procedures, investigative files and interviews with the retaliation monitor, agency head, and facility administrator.

-$retaliation\ monitor,\ agency\ head,\ and\ facility\ administrator.$

-115.271 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard

-The following policies, directives and documentation were reviewed in formulating compliance with this standard:
+115.271 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion The following polices, directives and documentation was reviewed in formulating compliance with this standard: